isomerpages/moe-sst/_partners/Alliances.md

 ---
 <h4>SST’s Global Education Networks</h4>
 <p>SST is proud to be a member of three leading international education networks
-- SAGE, ISSN, and GALESS.
+- GALESS, ISSN and SAGE.
 Through these global platforms, SST collaborates with like-minded schools to advance innovative education, sustainability, and student well-being, while preparing learners to thrive in an interconnected world.</p>